-How the matter was addressed in our audit

-Our procedures included:

-- Evaluating the appropriateness of the Group's inventory provisioning policies against the requirements of the accounting standards. - Assessing the historical accuracy of the Group's inventory provision against actual outcomes, to inform our evaluation of the current year provisioning and key judgements; - Challenging the Group's judgements within their obsolete inventory provisioning, particularly the extent to which aged and seasonal inventory can be sold, taking into account our knowledge of the industry and past Group performance; - Analysing current and historic trends in inventory turnover and ageing to identify indicators of slow-moving or obsolete inventory and therefore those inventory items at higher risk of obsolescence.
-We compared this to the Group's inventory ageing report. - Checking the integrity of the Group's inventory ageing report at 27 June 2021, as a key input used in the obsolete inventory provisioning, by comparing on a sample basis inventory age per the report to purchase invoices. - Attending a sample of inventory counts across the Group's store and warehouse locations - to observe the condition of a sample of products held.
-We did this to check the condition of products assumed in their recorded inventory value. - to observe the Group's shrinkage process. - Analysing the inventory shrinkage provision levels by region against sales, including against historical trends. - Assessing the integrity of the provisioning calculations.
-This included checking the accuracy of the formulas within the calculations. - Comparing a statistical sample of inventory product values recorded by the Group at yearend, to the Group's post year-end recommended retail selling prices to identify products at risk of selling below cost.
+Valuation of Inventories (\$50.2 million) Refer to Note B2 to the Financial Report The key audit matter How the matter was addressed in our audit A key audit matter for us was the Group's Our procedures included: valuation of inventories due to the: Evaluating the appropriateness of the Group's relative size of inventories (being 13.6% of inventory provisioning policies against the total assets within the Group's consolidated requirements of the accounting standards. statement of financial position).
+Assessing the historical accuracy of the • judgement we applied to assess the Group's Group's inventory provision against actual provisioning for obsolete inventory.
+The Group outcomes, to inform our evaluation of the sells fashion jewellery and is therefore subject current year provisioning and key judgements; to changing consumer demands and fashion Challenging the Group's judgements within trends.
+This increases the risk that, as trends their obsolete inventory provisioning, change, products may either need to be sold particularly the extent to which aged and at a discount below their recorded cost, or seasonal inventory can be sold, taking into ultimately disposed of for zero value. account our knowledge of the industry and Estimating the level of provisioning for past Group performance; obsolete inventory by the Group at product level, and therefore the value of inventories, • Analysing current and historic trends in requires consideration of the ageing and inventory turnover and ageing to identify condition of products on hand, historic trends indicators of slow-moving or obsolete in write-offs, inventory turnover, seasonality inventory and therefore those inventory items of inventory and anticipated future sales.
+Such at higher risk of obsolescence.
+We compared judgements may have a significant impact on this to the Group's inventory ageing report. the Group's provisioning, and therefore the Checking the integrity of the Group's inventory overall carrying value of inventories, ageing report at 3 July 2022, as a key input necessitating our audit effort thereon. used in the obsolete inventory provisioning, by Group's policy for the shrinkage provision is comparing on a sample basis inventory age per calculated based on the inventory counts the report to purchase invoices. performed and expected misappropriation of • Attending a sample of inventory counts across inventories as a percentage of sales.
+We the Group's store and warehouse locations: focus on the shrinkage provisioning calculation which is largely manual and is o to observe the condition of a sample of therefore at a greater risk of error. products held.
+We did this to check the condition of products assumed in their recorded inventory value. o to observe the Group's shrinkage process.
+Analysing the inventory shrinkage provision levels by region against sales, including against historical trends.
+Assessing the integrity of the provisioning calculations.
+This included checking the accuracy of the formulas within the calculations.
+Comparing a statistical sample of inventory product values recorded by the Group at yearend, to the Group's post year-end recommended retail selling prices to identify products at risk of selling below cost.